To Master This Art

 );

 {id} matches a path segment.
-To restrict it to digits, use a regex: r"{id:/\d+/}".
+Typically, an article id is numeric, so we can restrict matching with a regex: r"{id:/\d+/}".